directus/directus/docs/configuration/flows/triggers.md

 ![Another Flow](https://cdn.directus.io/docs/v9/configuration/flows/triggers/triggers-20220603A/another-flow-20220602A.webp)

-This Trigger executes a Flow via the [Trigger Flow](/configuration/flows/operations/#another-flow) Operation, allowing you to connect Flows together in a chain.
+This Trigger executes a Flow via the [Trigger Flow](/configuration/flows/operations/#another-flow) Operation, allowing you to chain Flows together.

 - **Response Body** — Select data to return in the response to the Trigger Flow.